dm2912/Crystal/README.md

 + Redid all filter backgrounds in svg
 + Added slideshow mode for system (No navigation icons - good with console background set)

+22/9/20
++ New detailed homepage layout complete.
++ Started working on xml files for systems with description, year of release etc.

 To do

 + Making help and rating consistent between views in library